-Janna Castloo is a Mineola representative on the WCIC board.
+Janna Castloo is a Mineola representative on the WCIC Board of Directors.
 Janna has worked in various aspects of the travel industry for over 35 years.
 Her experience includes working for airlines, hotels and travel agencies.
 Janna owned International Tours of Mineola (1984-1989) and is a Certified Travel Consultant (CTC).

 Janna also has done extensive volunteer work in the communities where she has lived.
 She has held various offices in civic organizations and has served on many boards.
 Janna has been involved with both adult and high school leadership programs where she has helped develop the curriculum, coordinate sessions, and market the programs in the community.
 In 2009, Janna was selected for the “Volunteer of the Year” award by the Del Rio, Texas, Chamber of Commerce.
 Currently, she serves as the Secretary for the WCIC Board, the Republican Chairman for Wood County, VP for the Republican Women of Wood County, and is an event planner for the Golden Homestead.